lancedb/lance-deeplearning-recipes/README.md

 | [Image Classification](/examples/image-classification/) | <a href="https://colab.research.google.com/github/lancedb/lance-deeplearning-recipes/blob/main/examples/image-classification/image-classification.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a> |

 ## Contributing Examples
 If you're working on some cool deep learning examples using Lance that you'd like to add to this repo, please open a PR!
+More detailed instructions on contributing can be found on the [CONTRIBUTING.md](https://github.com/lancedb/lance-deeplearning-recipes/blob/main/CONTRIBUTING.md) page.